 Other receivables and payables, consisting primarily of loans receivable and payable, are presented on the consolidated statement of financial condition at their outstanding unpaid principal balances.
 These loans are predominantly made with affiliates.
-Interest revenue is accrued on the unpaid principal balance.

 (k) Foreign Currency Translation

 Assets and liabilities denominated in non-U.S. dollar currencies are translated into U.S. dollar equivalents using year-end spot foreign exchange rates.